 LEED Certification applies to all building types at all phases of development.
 Because the LEED standards are flexible enough to apply to all project types, there are unique categories called LEED Rating Systems that project teams use to organize their process and documentation for a specific building type.

 The LEED rating systems are grouped into five main categories:

 These categories also correspond to the LEED professional credentials, which allow an individual to demonstrate proficiency in a specific LEED specialty.

-The first category, Building Design and Construction, contains five LEED rating systems.
+The first category, Building Design and Construction, contains 10 LEED rating systems.
 These rating systems are guidelines for new buildings and old buildings undergoing major renovations.
-Schools, hospitals, office buildings, and apartment buildings are all examples of buildings that would fall into this category.
+Schools, hospitals, retail, data centers, warehouses, office buildings, and apartment buildings are all examples of buildings that would fall into this category.

 The fourth category is LEED for Homes, which was specifically designed for single and multi-family residential structures that are three stories or less.
 LEED for Homes is modeled after the Environmental Protection Agency’s successful ENERGY STAR for Homes program and became available to the public in 2008.
 It applies to single- and multi-family residential units up to three stories tall.

 The fifth and final category is LEED for Neighborhood Development, which integrates the principles of smart growth, urbanism, and green building into the first national program for neighborhood design.

 Go back to the What is LEED? information page.